Article

 Celebrating Hispanic Heritage: The Influence of Latin American Culture in Kissimmee

-Carnitas Tostadas at Planet Hollywood at Disney Springs
+Carnitas Tostadas from Planet Hollywood pair perfectly with sunny skies and vibrant views at Disney Springs.

-Hispanic Heritage Month is in full swing, and Kissimmee, Florida is embracing the rich tapestry of Latin American culture and contributions.
-From delectable cuisine to captivating exhibits and local talent, here's a roundup of the exciting ways Kissimmee is celebrating Hispanic heritage.
+During Hispanic Heritage Month Kissimmee embraces the rich tapestry of Latin American culture and contributions.
+From delectable cuisine to captivating exhibits and local talent, here's a roundup of the exciting ways Central Florida celebrates Hispanic heritage.

 Planet Hollywood